The Enlightenment Exercise

 — Lawrence Noyes

-It is grounded in a set of orienting truths.
+The Enlightenment Exercise is grounded in a set of orienting truths.
 Not to be memorised, but to be lived.
-Each one reflects a different facet of presence, drawn from lineages both spiritual and philosophical.

 Truth as Alignment

-In many traditions, truth is the quiet integrity of thought, word, and deed moving as one.
-It is coherence — not perfection.
+The quiet integrity of thought, word, and deed moving as one.
+Coherence - not perfection.

 Truth as Moral Ground

-From the prophetic to the philosophical, speaking truth has long been a call toward justice, dignity, and meaning.
-To be truthful is to honour what matters.
+Speaking truth as a call toward justice, dignity, and meaning.
+To honour what matters.

 Truth as Courage

-In both the Greek tradition of parrhesia and the Zen path of shinjitsu, truth often requires that we face what we would rather avoid — not with bravado, but with clarity.
+As in the Greek tradition of parrhesia and Zen path of shinjitsu, facing what we would rather avoid.

 Truth as Harmony

-In cosmologies from Confucianism to Ubuntu to Asha, truth is not merely personal.
-It sustains the balance of relationship, community, and the wider order of things.
+From Confucianism to Ubuntu, truth sustains the balance of relationship, community, and the wider order of things.

 The Technique